PKRoma/miranda/miranda/docs/readme.txt

  - ICQ: Fixed connection problems with many contacts in the server-list
  - ICQ: Do not lose server-list contacts due to too long nicknames/comments
  - ICQ: Fixed possible crash during file transfer
+ - Jabber: Crash on group chat join from service discovery
+ - Jabber: Memory leak fixes in dialogs
+ - Jabber: Client version was wrongly updated when sending message to an offline contact
  - MSN: Offline messaging for people with long nicknames
- - MSN: Disconnect when recieve Hotmail notification
+ - MSN: Disconnect when receive Hotmail notification
  - MSN: Inability to login with error 923
  - MSN: Fixed disconnect / inability to login due to sending corrupted messages
- - MSN: Fixed for nudge sending / recieving
+ - MSN: Fixed for nudge sending / receiving
  - MSN: Fixed moving contact to root

 * New in 0.7.3
  - MSN: URL encoding of utf8 was broken